induktio/induktio.github.io/_posts/2016-08-26-audio-file-format-unpacking.md

 A common place to encounter proprietary, undocumented multimedia formats is the data files of various computer games.
 That was the case with [SWAT 3](https://www.gog.com/game/swat_3_tactical_game_of_the_year_edition) released by Sierra back in 2001.

 Over the years, many of the file formats used by the game were reverse engineered, while the custom audio format CMP still remained unknown.
 Sierra provided a "Compsound" tool to compress WAV files to CMP format, but the reverse was impossible unless playing the sounds in-game.
-This article aims the describe the process used to reverse engineer the CMP format.
+This article aims to describe the process used to reverse engineer the CMP format.

 # First impressions